$C^3$: Compositional Counterfactual Contrastive Learning for Video-grounded Dialogues: Experiments

 \textbf{Contrastive Learning with Counterfactual Dialogues}.
 From Table \ref{tab:contrast_dial_result}, we observed consistent observations as compared to prior experiments with counterfactual videos.
 Essentially, our results illustrate the impacts of $C^3$ that specifically contrasts object-level information between $\mathcal{H}^-$ and $\mathcal{H}^+$.

 \textbf{Overall Results}.
 In Table \ref{tab:overall_result}, we reported the results of our models which we trained on an MTN backbone \cite{le-etal-2019-multimodal} incorporated our proposed $C^3$ learning approach with counterfactual videos or dialogues.
 Our models achieve very competitive performance against models trained on the same data features e.g. MSTN \cite{lee2020dstc8}, as well as models pretrained with a large language dataset e.g. RLM-GPT2 \cite{9376902}.
 We also observed that the performance gain of $C^3$ with $\mathcal{I}^{+/-}$ is higher than that with $\mathcal{H}^{+/-}$.
-As we showed the benefits of augmented counterfactual dialogues and videos, we will leave the study to unify both augmented data types for an end-to-end contrastive optimization in future work.
-In this paper, we showed that either dialogues or videos can be augmented to improve representation learning through object-based or action-based variance respectively.
+As we showed the benefits of augmented counterfactual dialogues and videos, we will leave the study to unify both augmented data types for a hybrid contrastive learning approach for future work.
+In this paper, we showed that either dialogues or videos can be augmented and used to improve contextual representations through contrastive losses based on object-based or action-based variance.

-For more details of our experiments, including factual/counterfactual examples and qualitative analysis, please refer to the Supplementary.
+For example factual/counterfactual videos/dialogues, please refer to the Appendix.